Mark Miller (footballer)

-Mark John Miller (born 22 September 1962) is an English manager, currently in charge of Żabbar St. Patrick, and former footballer.
+Mark John Miller (born 22 September 1962) is an English manager, currently in charge of the Żurrieq U-19s, and former footballer.

+Playing career

 During his career he played as a midfielder and played in Malta and Finland towards the end of his career.

-Career

 After his experience in Finland, Miller returned to Malta and played and managed Floriana.
 During his time with the Greens they won the Premier League, FA Trophy and the Super Cup.